NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/overview-history.rst

 Since the Fairfax code was written, more digital newspaper print publications have required processing.
 NLNZ Tools SIP Generation Newspapers is adapted from NLNZ Tools SIP Generation Fairfax.
-Its main difference is that it can be configured to process different newspaper file types other than Fairfax, and new publications can be added to it.
+Its main difference is that it can be configured to process different newspaper file types from publishers other than Fairfax, and new publications can be added to it in the ``resources/nz/govt/natlib/tools/sip/generation/newspapers/newspaper-types.json`` config file.
 Digital newspaper files are fed from various publishers which need to need ingested into Rosetta.
-This code does the custom processing involved with processing the newspaper files.
+This code does the custom processing involved with processing these files.

+See the Newspaper type configuration section of the :doc:`Script Runner Guide<script-runner-guide>` for more information on configuring newspaper types.

 Project objectives